-Amount of tax loss for the current year chosen to be carried back to the middle year (2011-12)
+Tax loss for the current year chosen to be carried back to the middle year

-Write at W the amount of tax losses incurred in the current year that the entity has chosen to carry back to the middle year (2011-12).
-You should reduce this amount by any net exempt income for the current year.
+Write at W the amount of tax losses incurred in the current year that the entity has chosen to carry back to the middle year.
+Reduce this amount by any net exempt income for the current year.